isoraqathedh/mkvid/README.md

 [manim]: https://github.com/3b1b/manim
 [Vhèkkyo Boy]: https://www.facebook.com/VhekkyoBoy/

+# Installation
+Copy files into a place that Quicklisp can reach and `ql:quickload` it as usual.

 # Concept
 A video contains a number of **scenes**, with a number of **actors** that can move around, grow, shrink or otherwise transform.